United Nations Sustainable Development Goals

 Ensure healthy lives and promoting the well-being for all at all ages

 - The University of Leeds has made a commitment to being a smoke-free campus.
+We also support student and staff wellbeing, actively promoting good mental health and offering access to a range of support services and resources.

 - Our ongoing Positive Impact Partners programme has connected University staff with local third-sector health organisations.
 Through PIP, we facilitate the development of one-to-one support partnerships, knowledge exchanges, and collaborative project work, to help overcome specific challenges the organisations face.
-One beneficiary was International Mixed Ability Sport (IMAS), who were assisted by Ben Williams from the Research and Innovation Service.
-As a result of this partnership, IMAS successfully expanded into European-level sport, and went on to host their first European-based Mixed Ability Rugby World Tournament.

 Read more about Goal 3 on the UN website.